IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING A NEW ACCOUNT

 We may also ask to see a copy of a driver's license or other identifying document for each beneficial owner identified.

 We are required to confirm the accuracy of this information each time a new account is opened.
-Accounts include checking and savings accounts, loans, and lines of credit and credit cards.
+Accounts include deposit accounts, transaction or asset accounts, and also includes loans, credit accounts, and other extensions of credit.